Sayegh7/emotion-reset/README.md

 ## Credits

-This package is inspired by heavily inspired/stolen from [emotion-normalize](https://www.npmjs.com/package/emotion-normalize).
+This package is heavily inspired/stolen from [emotion-normalize](https://www.npmjs.com/package/emotion-normalize).